ibm-cloud-docs/sell/service-platform.md

 Identity Access Management (IAM) enables you to securely authenticate users and control access to all cloud resources consistently across {{site.data.keyword.Bluemix_notm}}.
 The {{site.data.keyword.Bluemix_notm}} provisioning layer adopted IAM for authentication and authorization of actions that are taken against the provisioning layer.
 Third-party product providers use IAM to create an authentication flow (OAuth).
 See [What is IAM?](/docs/account?topic=account-iamoverview) for more information.

 If your product uses OpenID Connect (OIDC) libraries, IAM supports OIDC integration.
-OIDC is an authentication layer on top of OAuth 2.0, an authorization framework and can help simplify the onboarding process.
+OIDC is an authentication layer built on OAuth 2.0, an authorization framework and can help simplify the onboarding process.
 For more information on OIDC, see [Open ID Connect](https://openid.net/developers/how-connect-works/){: external}.

 ## {{site.data.keyword.cloud_notm}} catalog
 {: #catalog}